-On 9 January 2024, the Specialized Criminal Court sentenced Manahel al-Otaibi to eleven years in prison for "terrorist offences" after a secret trial where she was found guilty under articles 43 and 44 of the Kingdom's Law for Combatting Terrorism and its Financing.
+On 9 January 2024, the SCC sentenced Manahel al-Otaibi to 11 years in prison for "terrorist offences" after a secret trial where she was found guilty under articles 43 and 44 of the Kingdom's Law for Combatting Terrorism and its Financing.
 Manahel al-Otaibi's family have not had access to her court documents, or the evidence presented against her.
+It is unclear whether the hearing on 26 May 2025 will be part of an appeal process or a separate case.
+The authorities restrict and monitor Manahel al-Otaibi's communication with her family and therefore she has not been able to inform them of details of court proceedings.